 Runway - A defined rectangular area on a land aerodrome prepared for the landing and take-off of aircraft.

-NOTE: For the purposes of vehicle control and vehicle communication service this area includes 60m (200 ft.) from the runway edge on paved surfaces and 45 m (150 ft.) from the runway edge on gravel surfaces, and 150 m (500 ft.) from the pre-threshold of a runway.
+NOTE: For the purposes of vehicle control and vehicle communication service this area includes 45 m (150 ft.) from the runway edge on gravel surfaces and 150 m (500 ft.) from the pre-threshold of a runway.